Vaccination and religion: Christianity

 Anti-vaccination protester holding a sign that states, "Kids have a 99.9% Survival rate with NATURAL immunity".

 Conservative Christian groups

 Some conservative Christian groups in the United States oppose mandatory vaccination for diseases typically spread via sexual contact, arguing that the possibility of disease deters risky sexual contact.
-For example, the Family Research Council opposes mandatory vaccination against HPV, a virus that causes various cancers: "Our primary concern is with the message that would be delivered to nine- to twelve-year-olds with the administration of the vaccines.
+For example, the Family Research Council opposes mandatory vaccination against HPV, a sexually transmitted virus that causes various cancers: "Our primary concern is with the message that would be delivered to nine- to twelve-year-olds with the administration of the vaccines.
 Care must be taken not to communicate that such an intervention makes all sex 'safe'."
-Studies have shown that HPV vaccination does not result in increased sexual activity.
+This opposition is due to overarching ideological conflicts with the notion of the need to vaccinate against HPV, such as Christian sexual norms and parental obligations to "enforce the sexual norms" upon their children.
+These sexual norms are based on the Christian belief and biblical verse that individuals should not partake in premarital sex, promiscuity, or any other forms of sexual immorality, as stated by 1 Corinthians 7:2 (NIV).
+Although the verse does not explicitly mention premarital sex, it is widely interpreted to suggest that individuals should not have sexual relations outside of marriage.
+By taking the HPV vaccine, conservative Christians believe that the vaccination itself may promote increased sexual activity due to the notion that they are more "protected" from HPV infections.
+However, studies have suggested that HPV vaccination does not result in increased sexual activity or sexual behaviors.